Parking Rules and Regulations

 4.8 Visitor Parking

 a.
 Visitors are required to obtain a parking permit.
-Visitors my use any of the designated visitor pay lots or meters, or purchase a day pass in the Parking Services office.
+Visitors may purchase parking using the Paybyphone mobile application or pay kiosk in any of the designated pay lots or purchase a permit in the Parking Services office.

-c.
-Faculty, staff and students associated with Bowling Green State University are not considered visitors and are not allowed to use visitor permits.
+b.
+Faculty, staff and students associated with Bowling Green State University are not considered visitors.

 4.9 Eligibility and Exceptions